MMESGBench: Pioneering Multimodal Understanding and Complex Reasoning Benchmark for ESG Tasks

 \section{MMESGBench}

-To support robust evaluation of LLMs and multimodal systems in ESG contexts, we introduce MMESGBench, a benchmark specifically designed to reflect the complexity of real-world ESG documents.
-This dataset captures long-document reasoning, multimodal comprehension, and standard-driven semantics across diverse ESG sources.
-MMESGBench is constructed through a structured pipeline consisting of model-driven generation with human-in-the-loop refinement to produce a high-fidelity, evaluation-ready benchmark, as delineated in Figure~\ref{fig:pipeline}.
+We introduce MMESGBench, a benchmark tailored to the complexity of real-world ESG documents, capturing long-document reasoning, multimodal comprehension, and standard-driven semantics across diverse sources.
+MMESGBench is constructed via a structured pipeline consisting of model-driven generation with human-in-the-loop refinement to produce a high-fidelity, evaluation-ready benchmark, as delineated in Figure~\ref{fig:pipeline}.